How to Get an SSL Certificate [+10 Best Free SSLs]

 Published:

-Protecting users' data on websites that I help develop is a high priority.
-There are several security protocols that can be used to protect customers as they browse your website.
-However, the Secure Sockets Layer (SSL) certificate is my go to.
-This is because SSL is inexpensive — and there are free SSL certificates available for you to use today.
+Protecting users' data on websites I help develop is a high priority.
+While several security protocols can be used for this, the secure sockets layer (SSL) certificate is an industry-trusted security measure — and my go-to because of the free SSL certificates that are available.

 low cost or free ssl: image shows a laptop and a computer key